 Advanced Project Delivery Discussion Topics:

 We’re always working with the industry’s top thought-leaders to build our program.
-If you have interest in participating, please contact Sarah Plombon at szinn@accessintel.com.
+If you have interest in participating, please contact Sarah Zinn at szinn@accessintel.com.

 To P3 or Not To P3: How To Determine the Appropriate Project Delivery Model?